shadowleaks/netcut/README.md

 # netcut

-To modify packet flow in target to our machine while in MITM attacks
+To modify packet flow in target to our machine while in MITM attacks.
+For Example, if website is running in target, the website is only loading but background process is displayed in our machine.

 Usage: